nyarosu/ai-minesweeper/README.md

 # How to run

 Extract the contents to a folder.
-Install pygame with "pip install pygame".
+Install python and then pygame with "pip install pygame".
 Run runner.py.
 To watch the AI play, just hold down "Play as AI".

 # How does it work?